Nat's Three Star Roof Rock Climbing

 This is the area erroneously named "The Burbs" in Kelman's newest Vedauwoo guidebook.
 Somebody renamed many of the boulder problems, called them routes, and even bolted a couple of them.
 This is a practice that is highly discouraged at Vedauwoo.

 Drive for .7 miles after the Vedauwoo road turns to dirt (if coming from I-80), and turn right into a parking area and park.
 Follow the two track road, which starts at the southwest end of the parking area, for a couple hundred feet and as soon as you see a small distinct pointy rock formation in the field to the south, walk over to it.

-Browse More Classics in Nat's Three Star Roof
+Browse More Rock Climbing Classics in Nat's Three Star Roof

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Nat's Three Star Roof:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Nat's Three Star Roof:

 Unnamed Crack 5.7+ 5a 15 V+ 13 MVS 4b V-easy 3 Trad, Boulder, 20'